-Diesel-electric and gasoline-electric hybrid vehicles, that combine either a diesel or gasoline engine with elements of an electric-drive powertrain, offer a range of $CO_2$ emission reduction possibilities, and again advanced emission controls allow these powertrains to meet even the toughest criteria emission regulations.

-Emission controls for gasoline and diesel engines are also generally compatible with low carbon, alternative fuels (e.g., gasoline blends with renewable ethanol or biodiesel blends) that can provide additional reductions in mobile source greenhouse gas emissions.
-Engine operating strategies and emission control catalyst formulations, however, often need to be optimized depending on fuel composition to ensure that criteria pollutant emissions or other air toxic emissions are minimized.
-It is also important that specifications associated with any low carbon fuel should be compatible with the use of available exhaust emission control technologies.
+Diesel-electric and gasoline-electric hybrid vehicles, that combine either a diesel or gasoline engine with elements of an electric-drive powertrain, offer a range of CO_2 emission reduction possibilities, and again advanced emission controls allow these powertrains to meet even the toughest criteria emission regulations.
+Exhaust emission controls for gasoline and diesel engines are also generally compatible with low carbon, alternative fuels (e.g., gasoline blends with renewable ethanol or biodiesel blends) that can provide additional reductions in mobile source greenhouse gas emissions.
+However, it is important that specifications associated with any low carbon fuel should be compatible with the use of available engine and exhaust emission control technologies.